TFLVerouden/tcm-hardware/README.md

 *To do in this document:*
-- [ ] Check which coil is used in valve #1, [see below](/docs/components.md#valve-1-solenoid-valve).
 - [ ] Check and add laser safety label/regulations here.
-- [ ] Check pins of cable connecting pressure sensor - is pin 4 (N.C.) on the breadboard actually connected to the black wire (pin 2 on device)?
-- [ ] Check whether NC pin for valve 2 is nr 5 or 0!!!

 # Component list
 ## Airflow